Former Red Sox, Yankees Star Johnny Damon Arrested on DUI Charge

 After they were handcuffed, an officer found Damon to be slurring his speech, with bloodshot and glassy eyes.
 He agreed to take a field sobriety test "because he was a 'big boy,'" an officer wrote in the documents.

 Afterward, Damon was arrested on suspicion of driving under the influence.
-After being taken to a county DUI testing facility, two breath tests found he had a blood alcohol level of 0.3 and 0.294, nearly four times the legal limit, according to the documents.
+After being taken to a county DUI testing facility, two breath tests found he had a blood alcohol level of 0.3 and 0.294, nearly four times the legal limit of 0.08, according to the documents.

 It wasn't immediately clear if Damon and Mangan-Damon had an attorney who could speak to their arrests.